Automattic/vip-go-mu-plugins-ext/README.md

 ## `lowestVersion`

 The version to start scanning Jetpack tags from.
+Updater will delete versions lower than `lowestVersion`.

 ## `skip`

 List of versions to be excluded from the updater.
 This is used for higher versions that `lowestVersion` that we don't need.
+Updater will delete this version if present.

 ## `ignore`